-3 more COM ports are available on the VPVision computer.
-A Modbus extension module can add additional RS485 screw terminals and power supply for one of these 3 COM ports.
-This enables you to create 3 more daisy chains.
+1 more COM port is available on the VPVision computer.
+A Modbus extension module can add additional RS485 screw terminals and power supply for the other COM port.
+This enables you to create 1 more daisy chain.

 RS485 wiring

 RS485 is a differential balanced line over twisted pair.
 It can span relatively large distances up to 1200 meter | 4000 feet.
 The wires should be connected as a point-to-point configuration, or also called daisy chain.
 Do not install as star or ring network!
 The trunk line goes from the master to all devices making a drop down to each device.
 The cable length from the trunk line to the Modbus device needs to be as small as possible.
 Junction boxes are used to make the T junction.